 Ok, so now that you’ve moved your Page #2 articles up on to Page #1, it’s time to do the same thing for your Page #1 articles.

-What are you talking about?
-They’re already on Page #1!
+But they’re already on Page #1!

 I know, but there’s a huge difference in CTR between a blog post in Position #3 and a blog post in Position #8.